 Having two boys under ten, our usual family holiday choice is a resort where there are lots of options to eat and entertain.
-On the recommendation of a friend we decided to stay in a villa this time.
-The key selling point for me being that there was staff to assist us and cook breakfast every morning!
+On the recommendation of a friend, we decided to stay in a villa this time.
+The key selling point for me was that there was staff to assist us and cook breakfast every morning!

 BVE had organised transport to pick us up from the airport in Bali and our friendly driver battled the traffic to take us to the villa.
 Having the staff all come out to greet us made us feel like royalty.
-Touring the villa with welcome drink in hand, I knew from the smiling faces from my family that we had made the right decision to stay in a villa.
+Touring the villa with a welcome drink in hand, I knew from the smiling faces of my family that we had made the right decision to stay in a villa.

-Huge bedrooms mean you have plenty of space to not be on top of each other and the day bed by the pool is a perfect place to unwind, lie by the pool and read a book whilst the kids swam and splashed around.
+Huge bedrooms mean you have plenty of space to not be on top of each other and the day bed by the pool is a perfect place to unwind, lie by the pool and read a book whilst the kids swam and splash around.
 (I actually had time to read a whole book!!)

-I couldn’t quite get used to having staff wait on me bring me drinks or make breakfast, but they were all so lovely and caring that it was a really special part of the stay.
+I couldn’t quite get used to having staff wait on me to bring me drinks or make breakfast, but they were all so lovely and caring that it was a really special part of the stay.
 As a mum, it was an ultimate holiday to not have to cook a meal or do any housework and feel so cared for.

 Having said that, we still did quite a lot.
-We went to Uluwatu and a great lunch at the Single Fin restaurant on the top of the cliff before heading off to the Temple.
+We went to Uluwatu and had a great lunch at the Single Finn restaurant on the top of the cliff before heading off to the Temple.
 The kids loved the monkeys running around and the thrill that one may steal your sunglasses and them giggling as they walked around finding the debris of stolen items.
-We went to the Canggu Club Splash Water Park for lunch and an afternoon of watersliding – an absolute must if you have smaller kids.
+We went to the Canggu Club Splash Water Park for lunch and an afternoon of water sliding – an absolute must if you have smaller kids.
 They loved it!!
 The slides are big enough that dads (and mums can go too).
 There were no queues despite being quite busy and the variety of rides were great for all ages.

 We surfed and swam at the black sands of Echo beach, shopped at Seminyak and rode the scooters to the quieter Canggu village for a fantastic lunch at Betelnut Café.
 The boys loved doubling on the scooters – something that initially seems quite confronting but is so much the norm in Bali that we decided to brave it – but only in the quieter areas.

 Staying in Canggu was the right choice for us.
 It was quiet and peaceful and it was nice having that mental break from the busier areas.
-Around the corner from our villa was a little group of shops with a large supermarket (Pepito), ice cream shop and day spa for a massage.
+Around the corner from our villa were a little group of shops with a large supermarket (Pepito), an ice cream shop and a day spa for a massage.
 It was great to be able to grab some snacks and drinks for the kids to have at home at the villa.

-Seminyak was close enough that it was a quick cab ride in for in for dinner or some shopping and there definitely is amazing variety of options for places to eat.
+Seminyak was close enough that it was a quick cab ride in for dinner or some shopping and there definitely is an amazing variety of options for places to eat.
 We were leaving early enough for dinner (because of the kids) that the traffic wasn’t too bad but in peak times it would definitely get a bit heavier.